Need to talk?

 About

-I meet my clients with warmth, acceptance and respect, offering personalised support grounded in science and compassion.
-My approach integrates cognitive-behavioural therapy (CBT), schema therapy, and attachment-based models, especially when working with developmental trauma or relational wounds.
-I consider the whole person: your biology, psychology, social world, and personal history.
+My approach integrates cognitive-behavioural therapy (CBT), schema therapy, and attachment-based models, particularly when working with developmental trauma and relational wounds.

 Fees